JakubOnderka/ip_network/README.md

 You can then use `ip_network::diesel_support::PqCidrExtensionMethods` trait for CIDR operators support.

-## Comparsion with `ipnetwork` crate
+## Comparison with `ipnetwork` crate

-Similiar functionality also provide [`ipnetwork`](https://github.com/achanda/ipnetwork) crate.
+Similar functionality also provide [`ipnetwork`](https://github.com/achanda/ipnetwork) crate.
 This table show differences between these two crates:

 | Feature              | ip_network | ipnetwork |